 Sharing your birth plan

 Ideally, it is best to share your birth plan with your caregivers and ask them to go through it with you during one of your pregnancy appointments.
 This will give you a chance to ask questions and decide together whether your preferences are suitable given your health and medical history.

 Talking about your birth plan with your partner well before the birth means you will have someone else in the birthing suite who is aware of your wishes and can help communicate what you want on the day of the birth.

 The most important thing to remember about a birth plan is that births do not always go to plan!
 Unexpected complications may arise or you might change your mind once you are in the delivery room.
 Some women are adamant about refusing all labour pain-relieving drugs but change their mind once they experience the pain.
 It is okay to change your mind.

 You might have your heart set on a home birth but your medical history might mean it is simply too dangerous.
-Medical issues that arise during your labour might mean you need to have a caesarean section or that your vaginal birth needs some assistance – such as forceps.
+Medical issues that arise during your labour might mean you need to have a or that your vaginal birth needs some assistance – such as forceps.

 Be open to last-minute changes.
 Your health and the health of your baby are the most important things.